-If you do not study the complete Operator's Manual for your crane carefully, it could lead
+If you do not study the complete Operator's Manual for your crane carefully, it could lead to fatal accidents or serious damage.

 Therefore you should:

 - Study the entire Operator's Manual carefully. - Study the operating manuals for other add-on equipment, if fitted. - Use the crane only after having done so. - Follow the directions for use, operation and maintenance of the crane and add on equipment exactly. - Store the Technical Data and manuals from the Installer, together with this Operator's manual.